Syed Khair ud Din

-Syed Khair ud Din (سید خیرالدّین) also known as Shah Abul Mali (شاہ ابوالمالی) (1553-1616) was a medieval Punjabi Sufi, Muslim preacher, religious scholar and a poet of Persian descent.
+Syed Khair ud Din (سید خیرالدّین) also known as Shah Abul Mali (شاہ ابوالمالی) (1553-1616) was a Persian Sufi, Muslim preacher, religious scholar and a poet.
 He is a descendant of Abdul Qadir Gilani.

 Early life

 He belonged to a Syed family of Kerman which migrated to Bahawalpur in 1394 CE.
 Then most this family migrated to Multan, and a part of this family migrated to Shergarh in 1630 CE.
 Syed Khair ud Din was born in Shergarh branch of this family.
 He spent his early years in seclusion by wandering in jungles and deserts to get close to Allah.
 Then he went to Delhi in the hope of getting Islamic and spiritual education, but an Islamic mystic there told him to return to Shergarh.

 His travel to Delhi in search of education led him to meet 'Abd al-Haqq al-Dehlawi, both of them became very good friends and they kept on meeting each other from time to time for the rest of their lives.
 Dehlawi always considered Syed Kahir ud Din as his mentor and met to seek inspiration and guidance from him.

 He returned to Shergarh where he became a student of Daud Bandagi Kirmani, and learned Islamic Fiqh and Islamic mysticism from him.
 Kirmani then sent him to Lahore with the responsibility of spreading Islam there.